Corollarium/localtls/README.md

 2. a one-liner to generate and renew a valid certificate with LetsEncrypt, using DNS authentication.
 This script should be run every two months at least, but we suggest once a month.
 3. a simple HTTP server showing this help and with an endpoint with the certificate keys, including the private key.

+## What this DNS resolves

+* yourdomain.net: your server IP, both A and AAAA records.
+* ns1.yourdomain.net, ns2.yourdomain.net, www.yourdomain.net: your server IP, both A and AAAA records.
+* a-b-c-d.yourdomain.net, where a.b.c.d is a valid private network IPV4 (192.168.0.0–192.168.255.255, 172.16.0.0–172.31.255.255 and 10.0.0.0–10.255.255.255): resolves to A record of a.b.c.d.
+In other words, replace . by -.
+* fe80-[xxx].yourdomain.net: resolves to AAAA record of fe80:[xxx], replace : by -.
+* anything else: fallbacks to another DNS server.

 ## Security considerations

 "But if you provide the public and the private key, someone can do a man-in-the-middle attack!"
 Yes, that is correct.
 This is *as safe as a plain HTTP website if you release the private key*.